-Anytime you undertake a home improvement project, you want it to do double.
-If you get new countertops, you want a material that not only looks good, but is also durable.
+Any time you undertake a home improvement project, you want it to yield double the investment's worth.
+If you get new countertops, you want a material that not only looks good but is also durable.
 If you invest in hardwood flooring, you will want a very durable wood that looks good and is easy to clean.
-Here is a short list of the most common home improvement projects, along with some average costs, and some ideas about getting double or even triple for your investment.
+Here is a short list of the most common home improvement projects, along with some average costs and ideas about getting double or even triple for your investment.

 Choosing Your New Roof